polymathuniversata/echain-qa-agent/README.md

 - Node.js >= 18.0.0
 - NPM or Bun package manager
-- For blockchain projects: Hardhat or similar tooling
+- For blockchain projects: Hardhat, Foundry, or Truffle
 - For frontend projects: Next.js, React, or similar

 ## Troubleshooting